Rudxain/dotfiles/README.md

 To update, just run the corresponding cmd again.
 The downside is that it always downloads the full contents of this repo, even if no files have changed

 ## Updates
-I reserve the right to edit this repo in **any way** I want (this includes mutating/deleting commits, so permalinks may not be so permanent).
+I reserve the right to edit this repo in **any way** I want.
 So don't complain about breaking-changes.

-After an update happens, you may have some left-over files that are no longer `source`d
+After an update happens, you may have some left-over files that are no longer `source`d.
+So you may need to do manual [GC](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).
+I'm sorry :(